Julynx/exception-control/README.md

 # exception-control
-*Performs limited static analysis for uncaught exceptions in a Python file.*
+*Perform limited static analysis for uncaught exceptions in a Python file.*

 This is a ⚠️WIP⚠️.
 Check out
 [tested behavior](#tested-behavior),